HealthWave/cthulhu/README.md

 # Cthulhu
 Cthulhu allows you to create a message network between apps using RabbitMQ as message broker.
-For now, all messages get sent to all Cthulhu apps connected to the same broker.
+Apps will only receive messages that match the routes defined on the routes file.

 ## Usage
 ```bash